midhunadarvin/beer-app/README.md

 # BeerApp

+This is a web application which lists beers from [punkapi](https://punkapi.com/documentation/v2).
+This application is build using Angular 7.

+## Things that I would like to add, but I am constrained by time.
+- Pagination for the beer list
+- Sorting functionality based on ABV
+- More unit tests

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build